JuliaDynamics/DiscreteEvents.jl/docs/src/overview.md

 #### A note on using time units

 Internally `Simulate` clocks work with a `Float64` time and it works per default with `Unitful.NoUnits` but you can set them to work with `Unitful.Time` units like `ms, s, minute, hr`.
-In this case `τ(c)` returns a time, e.g. `1 s`.
+In this case `tau(c)` returns a time, e.g. `1 s`.
 You can also provide time values to clocks or in scheduling events.
 They then are converted to the defined unit as long as the clock is set to a time unit.

 - `setUnit(sim::Clock, unit::FreeUnits)`: set a clock unit.
-- `τ(sim::Clock).val`: return unitless number for current time.
+- `tau(sim::Clock).val`: return unitless number for current time.

 At the moment I find it unconvenient to work with units if you trace simulation times in a table or you do plots.
 It seems easier not to use them as long you need automatic time conversion in your simulation projects.